HUMAN RIGHTS AND ANTI-CORRUPTION ACT

 -

 Are Sliding Scale prices and fundraising support available?Sliding scale prices are available for every delegation and are included in the delegation application.
-Extensive fundraising support is provided in terms of raising funds online and thinking about raising funds through your local community.
-Contact liz@solidaritycollective.org or the delegation coordinator for more information.
-Delegates seeking financial assistance have a very successful track record of raising the needed funds.
+Fundraising support is provided in terms of raising funds online and thinking about raising funds through your local community.
 Unfortunately at this time, we have little to no scholarships available.

 -